Bird-Building Collision Reduction:

 EDUCATE EMPLOYEES AND TENANTS IN YOUR BUILDING

 - Publicize your intent to reduce both daytime and night-time bird collisions with your building tenants and employees.
+Be sure to indicate that turning off lights at night will do nothing to reduce bird collisions during the day.
+Furthermore, be sure to investigate that your facility experiences nighttime collisions at all.

 - Post news bulletins and/or signage in elevators, lobbies, washrooms and other public areas in your building during each migration season.